Preheat your oven for a classic recipe for Slice-and-Bake Butter Cookies rolled in rainbow sprinkles.

 How to Cleanly Slice Butter Cookies

-This cookie is very butter-centered, which means the warmer the dough gets, the harder it will be to slice.
-In order to get nice clean rounds like the ones pictured below, chill your sprinkle-studded dough in the fridge or freezer until it is completely firm throughout.
+Similar to my cinnamon roll cookies, this cookie is very butter-centered, which means the warmer the dough gets, the harder it will be to slice.
+In order to get nice clean rounds, chill your sprinkle-studded dough in the fridge or freezer until it is completely firm throughout.

 With your dough sufficiently chilled, it’s then time to grab your sharpest (non-serrated) chef’s knife and let the slicing begin!